nuvitekdev/SalesforceFrameworks/force-app/main/Messaging/QUICKSTART.md

 2. The interface adapts automatically to your screen size
 3. Use the back button to navigate between conversations and contact/channel lists
 4. Messages update automatically every 5 seconds

+### Real-time Notifications

+1. **In-app notifications**
+   - Toast notifications appear automatically when you receive new messages
+   - Click a notification to navigate directly to that conversation
+   - Notifications work whether you're in the messaging app or elsewhere

+2. **Notification settings**
+   - Use the toggle in the sidebar of the messaging app to enable/disable notifications

 ## Troubleshooting Tips